-Experts in Moksha yoga recommend beginners to start with the regular 90-minute hot yoga class.
-This might seem intimidating for beginners, but they get used to it as practice more.
-However, the most important thing is to relax, and enjoy yourself as you practice these poses.
+Experts in Moksha yoga recommend beginners start with the regular 90-minute hot yoga class.
+This might seem intimidating for beginners, but they get used to it as they practice more.
+However, the most important thing is to relax and enjoy yourself as you practice these poses.

 "Moreover, do not forget to inhale and exhale as you practice the poses."

-Since you practice Moksha yoga in a heated room, it is important to teach yourself how to breathe.
-Always take measured and calm breaths, as they are critical to your yoga practice.
-Your yoga teacher will encourage you to let go of everything, and focus on your practice.
+Since you practice Moksha yoga in a heated room, teaching yourself how to breathe is essential.
+Always take measured and calm breaths, which are critical to your yoga practice.
+Your yoga teacher will encourage you to let go of everything and focus on your practice.

 Heat index: How hot is a CorePower yoga class?
-CorePower offer a variety of classes with a temperature between 93 - 105 degrees F
+CorePower offers a variety of classes with a temperature between 93 - 105 degrees F

 Most Core Power yoga studios provide different yoga class options.
-These classes range from the introductory (level 1) to advanced (level 3).
-Mostly, students learn level 1 in a yoga studio with room temperature and then levels 2 and 3 in a heated room.
-The heat helps in increasing the heart rate and burning calories.
-Furthermore, CorePower yoga provides hot yoga alternative, which follows the set series of 26 poses in a heated room.
+These classes range from introductory (level 1) to advanced (level 3).
+Mostly, students learn to level 1 in a yoga studio at room temperature and then levels 2 and 3 in a heated room.
+The heat helps in increasing the heart rate and burning of calories.
+Furthermore, CorePower yoga provides a hot yoga alternative, which follows the set series of 26 poses in a heated room.
 This option resembles Bikram yoga.

 How CorePower Yoga works

 The vigorous and strenuous nature of CorePower Yoga is what makes it work.
-This helps yogis to achieve the results they desire, without experiencing the normal exhaustion one feels after a workout session.
+This helps yogis achieve the desired results without experiencing the normal exhaustion one feels after a workout session.
 The main reason behind this is that CorePower Yoga contains the meditation and spiritual elements of Indian practice.

-"CorePower Yoga gives you an opportunity to access both mental and physical practice."
+"CorePower Yoga allows you to access both mental and physical practice."

 Health benefits of CorePower Yoga